 What do equitable hiring practices actually look like?

 Learn from remarkable leaders with incredible entrepreneurial stories who have been where you are now.

-These talks connect you with founders from a wide range of industries and backgrounds who have built and scaled successful startups and are eager to share their learning with others.
-These small group, closed conversations are opportunities to listen to founders speak candidly about how they made their business work and overcame challenges along the way.
+These talks connect you with founders from a wide range of industries and backgrounds who have built and scaled successful startups and are eager to share their learning.
+These small groups, closed conversations are opportunities to listen to founders speak candidly about how they made their business work and overcame challenges along the way.
 Listen to their invaluable insights as you learn from their unique approaches, wins, and failures.

 From designing your first product roadmap to developing a growth marketing strategy to hiring new team members and scaling culture, we connect you with experienced thought leaders who can help.
 You’ll learn which kinds of VCs and partners to seek funding from (including how much from whom), and how to tackle common challenges to raising capital.
 We’ll provide you with practical “how to” knowledge and advice to help you advance your venture.